VEMSistemispa/ce-cli-deployer/README.md

     cd ce-cli-deployer
     yarn install

-> NB: if you don't have yarn installed you may follow [this guide](https://yarnpkg.com/getting-started/install) to install it
+> If you don't have yarn installed you may follow [this guide](https://yarnpkg.com/getting-started/install) to install it

 To start the project after installing the packages with yarn: